ollytheninja/ke-website/content/en/docs/setup/keadm.md

 ## Setup Cloud Side (KubeEdge Master Node)

-By default ports `10000` and `10002` in your cloudcore needs to be accessible for your edge nodes.
+By default ports `10000` and `10002` in your cloudcore need to be accessible from your edge nodes.

 ### keadm init